tradingview/rest_integrations_docs/source/trading/Authentication.rst

 It is possible to set the ``httpOnly`` cookie on the authorization page when the token is renewed after passing the initial authentication.
 It will allow you to identify the user in the future.

-.. warning:: If third-party cookies are disabled in the user's browser, you will not be able to idenfify that user with the ``httpOnly`` cookie.
+.. warning:: If third-party cookies are disabled in the user's browser, you will not be able to identity that user with the ``httpOnly`` cookie.
 It is preferable to use the :ref:`OAuth2 Code flow<oauth2-code-flow>`, which does not have this issue when updating the token.